sanitswain/java8tips/forkjoin.rst

 ForkJoinPool
 ============
-In the begining of the tutorial we said- parallelization is almost free, with a small change you can enjoy the benifit of parallel stream processing.
+At the start of the tutorial we discussed- parallelization is almost free, with a small change you can enjoy the benifit of parallel stream processing.
 The complete parallel stream processing is based on ForkJoinPool concept.
 ForkJoinPool was delivered with jdk7 which provides a highly specialized ``ExecutorService``.
-If you can recall, we submit multiple indepenedent tasks to ExecutorService which are then executed by thread-pool threads.
-In case of parallel stream we don't have multiple tasks where as we have a single complex task of larger size.
+If you recall, we submit multiple indepenedent tasks to ExecutorService which are then executed by pool worker threads.
+In case of parallel stream we don't have multiple tasks but there is single complex task of larger size.
 To execute this big task we have to perform following actions explicitly.

 - Divide the big task into smaller sub tasks
 - Process all sub tasks independently